f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Login Banner / Message of the Day
 ===================

 Some environments require warning or acceptance messages to be displayed to clients connecting to the F5OS layer at initial connection time and/or upon successful login.
 The F5OS layer supports configurable Message of the Day (MoTD) and Login Banners that are displayed to clients connecting to the F5OS layer via both CLI and the webUI.
 The MoTD and Login Banner can be configured via CLI, webUI, or API.
 The Login Banner is displayed at initial connect time and is commonly used to notify users they are connecting to a specific resource, and that they should not connect if they are not authorized.
-The MoTD is displayed after successful login, and may also display some information about the resource the user is connecting to.
+The MoTD is displayed after successful login and may also display some information about the resource the user is connecting to.

 Configuring Login Banner / MoTD via CLI
 ---------------------------------------